 How to Keep Mice Out of Your Cabin This Winter — What Actually Works

-This guide is built around that process.
-It’s checklist-heavy because that’s what actually works when you’re closing up in October, it’s already getting dark at 5 PM, and you’ve got a four-hour drive home.
+That process is what this guide is built around.
+It’s checklist-heavy on purpose — because when you’re closing up in October, it’s already dark by 5 PM, and you’ve got a four-hour drive home, you need a checklist more than you need another essay.

 Why Cabins Are Especially Vulnerable to Mice

-Start with construction.
-Log cabins have chinking — the mortar or sealant material between log courses — and that chinking deteriorates over time.
+Start with the building itself.
+Log cabins have chinking — the mortar or sealant material packed between log courses — and it deteriorates.
 Freeze-thaw cycles crack it.
 UV exposure dries it out.
-A gap that wasn’t there three years ago absolutely is now.
-Mice can compress their bodies through any opening larger than a dime, roughly a quarter inch.
-Log cabins, especially older ones, can have dozens of those gaps in a single exterior wall.
+A gap that wasn’t there three seasons ago absolutely is now.
+Mice can compress their bodies through any opening larger than roughly a quarter inch.
+An older cabin can have dozens of those gaps on a single exterior wall.

-Then there’s location.
-Cabins sit in or near actual wilderness.
-The mouse pressure on a rural cabin in the Northwoods or the Appalachians is categorically higher than on a house in town.
-There are simply more mice nearby, with fewer competing shelter options.
+Then there’s where cabins actually sit.
+Out in the woods, near actual wilderness — not a neighborhood with cats and foot traffic and noisy kids.
+The mouse pressure on a rural cabin in the Northwoods or the Appalachians is categorically different from a house in town.
+More mice, fewer competing shelter options.
+Simple numbers.

 The biggest factor, though, is vacancy.
-A house that people live in has constant human activity — noise, smells, movement, heat.
-Mice are cautious animals.
-They avoid active human spaces when they have alternatives.
-An unoccupied cabin from November through March offers everything a mouse wants: warmth, shelter, zero disturbance, and usually some forgotten food.
-You aren’t there to run them off.
-Nobody is.
+A lived-in house has constant human activity — noise, smell, heat, movement.
+Mice avoid that when they have alternatives.
+An empty cabin from November through March is exactly what they want: warmth, shelter, zero disturbance, and usually some forgotten food.
+Nobody’s there to run them off.
+Nobody’s there at all.

 The Fall Closing Checklist — Before You Leave

-Probably should have opened with this section, honestly.
-Everything else is context.
+Worth putting near the top.
+Everything before this is context.
 This is the actual work.

 Food Removal — All of It

 The number one mistake cabin owners make is leaving food behind.
-Not obvious food — most people grab the chips and bread.
+Not the obvious stuff — most people grab the chips and the bread.
 I mean the food that doesn’t feel like food.
 A half-used bag of steel-cut oats.
-The box of hot cocoa packets in the back of the cabinet.
+The hot cocoa packets shoved to the back of the cabinet.
 Three cans of soup.
-A bottle of vegetable oil.
+A bottle of vegetable oil that’s been there since July.

-Mice can smell calories through packaging.
+Mice smell calories through packaging.
 Cardboard is not a barrier.
 Thin plastic is not a barrier.
-Even canned goods aren’t entirely safe — mice will chew through paper labels searching for traces of food residue on the outside of cans, and they’ll nest behind canned goods stacked against a wall.
+Even canned goods aren’t entirely safe — mice will chew through paper labels hunting traces of food residue on the outside of the can, then nest behind whatever’s stacked against the wall.

-The rule I follow: if it’s organic and it has calories, it leaves the cabin.
+My rule: if it’s organic and has calories, it leaves.
 Everything.
-The only things I leave are items sealed in thick glass mason jars with metal lids, and even those I wipe down first.
+The only items I leave behind are things sealed in thick glass mason jars with metal lids — and even those get wiped down first.
 Spice jars get pulled.
-The dog treats get pulled.
-That emergency granola bar I stuffed in the junk drawer three years ago — pulled.
+Dog treats get pulled.
+That emergency granola bar I apparently stuffed in the junk drawer three years ago — pulled.
+Skip the misstep I made of learning this after the fact.

 Cleaning

-After food removal, clean every surface where food has ever been.
-Stovetop, oven, inside the microwave, countertops, the floor under the stove.
-Grease and crumbs are attractants.
-Take out the trash completely — don’t just empty the can, take the bag and rinse the can.
-Wipe down cabinet interiors.
+After food removal, clean every surface that’s ever seen food.
+Stovetop, oven interior, microwave, countertops, the floor under the stove — all of it.
+Grease and crumbs are attractants just like food is.
+Take out the trash completely — not just empty the can, take the bag, rinse the can.
+Wipe down cabinet interiors while you’re in there.

 Sealing Gaps

-Walk the exterior of the cabin with a tube of DAP Dynaflex 230 caulk and a brick of Stuff It copper mesh (about $18 for a 100-foot roll on Amazon).
+Walk the exterior with a tube of DAP Dynaflex 230 caulk and a brick of Stuff It copper mesh — about $18 for a 100-foot roll.
 Any gap larger than a quarter inch gets stuffed with copper mesh first, then sealed over with caulk.
-Steel wool works too but rusts over time and can fall out — copper mesh holds its shape and doesn’t corrode.
+Steel wool works in a pinch but rusts over time and eventually falls out.
+Copper mesh holds its shape, doesn’t corrode, and mice hate trying to chew through it.

-Check your chinking.
-Run your hand along the log courses from the outside.
-If you find sections that are crumbly, pulling away from the logs, or have visible cracks, those need to be resealed before you leave.
-Sashco Log Jam is a reliable chinking product — a five-gallon bucket runs about $85 and lasts multiple seasons.
-A crack you can slide a playing card into is a crack a mouse can eventually work into a proper entry point.
+Check your chinking while you’re out there.
+Run your hand along the log courses.
+Crumbly sections, spots pulling away from the logs, visible cracks — those need resealing before you leave.
+Sashco Log Jam is a solid chinking product, about $85 for a five-gallon bucket that’ll last multiple seasons.
+A crack you can slide a playing card into is a crack a mouse will eventually work into a real entry point.
+Give it enough winters and it’ll get there.

 Snap Traps

-Set snap traps before you leave, not poison bait.
-Poison creates dead mice inside your walls.
-Dead mice inside your walls create a smell in April that you will not forget.
-Victor Original snap traps, baited with a pea-sized amount of peanut butter, placed along walls in the kitchen, near the water heater, and under the bathroom sink.
+Set snap traps before you leave — not poison bait.
+Poison creates dead mice inside your walls, and dead mice inside your walls create a smell the following April that you will not forget.
+Victor Original snap traps, pea-sized amount of peanut butter, placed along walls in the kitchen, near the water heater, and under the bathroom sink.
 I set eight traps for a 900-square-foot cabin.
-Check and reset them each time you visit, and set them fresh before final closing.
+Check and reset them on every visit, and set them fresh right before final closing.

 Entry Points Specific to Log Cabins

-Generic mouse-proofing articles tell you to check where pipes enter the wall.
-That’s a start.
+Generic articles tell you to check where pipes enter the wall.
+Fine — that’s a start.
 Log cabins have a longer list.

 Where Logs Meet the Foundation

-The sill log — the bottom log resting on the foundation — is one of the most common entry points in older cabins.
-Settlement, wood shrinkage, and foundation movement all create gaps at this junction.
+The sill log — the bottom log resting directly on the foundation — is one of the most common entry points in older cabins.
+Settlement, wood shrinkage, and foundation movement all open gaps at that junction over time.
 Get down low with a flashlight and check the entire perimeter from both inside and outside.
-Fill any gaps with copper mesh and hydraulic cement or exterior caulk rated for masonry-to-wood contact.
+Fill any gaps with copper mesh and hydraulic cement, or exterior caulk rated for masonry-to-wood contact.

 Chimney Penetrations

+Mice are excellent climbers — better than most people assume.
 Where your chimney passes through the roof or an exterior wall, there’s almost always some gap.
-Mice are excellent climbers.
-A chase cover on top of the chimney helps, but also look at where the chimney base meets log or framing.
-That junction flexes with temperature changes and often opens up over years.
+A chase cover on top of the chimney helps, but also look at where the chimney base meets the logs or framing.
+That junction flexes with temperature swings and tends to open up gradually over years of use.

 Utility Entries

-Every place a pipe or wire enters your cabin is a candidate.
-Plumbing under the kitchen sink, electrical conduit where it comes through the foundation, propane line entry points.
-These are often sealed when the cabin is built and then gradually loosen.
+Every pipe or wire entering your cabin is a candidate.
+Plumbing under the kitchen sink, electrical conduit through the foundation, propane line entry points — often sealed when the cabin was built, gradually loosening since.
 Stuff It copper mesh around the pipe, then seal with caulk or foam.
-Don’t use expanding foam alone — mice chew through it without much effort.
+Don’t rely on expanding foam alone.
+Mice chew through it without much effort, apparently without much inconvenience either.

 Doors — Especially on Log Cabins

 Standard door sweeps are designed for flat, consistent thresholds.
 Log cabin floors aren’t always flat.
-A door sweep that seals perfectly in the middle of the door can have a quarter-inch gap at one corner.
-I use a brush-style door sweep (the Pemko 315CN is what I have on my front door, about $22 at the hardware store) because the bristles conform to uneven surfaces better than a rigid rubber strip.
+A sweep that seals perfectly in the center of the door can have a quarter-inch gap at one corner — enough.
+I use a brush-style door sweep on my front door, the Pemko 315CN, about $22 at the hardware store.
+The bristles conform to uneven surfaces in a way a rigid rubber strip just won’t.
 Check every exterior door.
-Get on the floor and look at the light coming through when the door is closed.
+Get on the floor and look at the light coming through while the door is closed.
+If you see light, a mouse sees an invitation.

 I’ve tried most of the popular deterrents over the years.
-Here’s my honest assessment.
+Here’s the honest version.

 Peppermint Oil

-Mice don’t like the smell.
-That part is true.
-The problem is that peppermint oil dissipates.
-You douse some cotton balls, put them in the corners, and by week three the scent is gone and you’re not there to replace them.
-It might slow a mouse down for a night.
-It does not keep mice out of an unoccupied cabin over a four-month winter.
-Skip it as a primary strategy.
+Mice genuinely don’t love the smell — that part is apparently true.
+The problem is dissipation.
+You soak some cotton balls, drop them in corners, and by week three the scent is gone and you’re four hours away.
+It might slow a curious mouse down for a night.
+It does not keep mice out of an empty cabin through a four-month winter.
+Skip it as anything more than a footnote.

 Ultrasonic Repellers

 No credible evidence they work.
-The FTC has taken action against manufacturers for making unsupported claims.
-Peer-reviewed studies haven’t found consistent deterrent effects.
+The FTC has gone after manufacturers for making unsupported claims.
+Peer-reviewed studies haven’t found consistent deterrent effects under real-world conditions.
 Don’t buy them.

 Dryer Sheets, Mothballs, Irish Spring Soap

-Same category as peppermint oil.
-Temporary at best, useless over a winter vacancy.
-Mothballs are also toxic to humans and pets and shouldn’t be used inside living spaces.
+Same category as peppermint oil — temporary at best, useless across a winter vacancy.
+Mothballs are also genuinely toxic to humans and pets and have no business being used inside living spaces.

 What Actually Works

 Physical barriers.
 That’s it.
-Copper mesh, hardware cloth (1/4-inch galvanized, not 1/2-inch — mice go right through 1/2-inch), and caulk.
-Removing food sources completely.
-Snap traps that kill mice already inside before you leave.
+Copper mesh, hardware cloth — 1/4-inch galvanized, not 1/2-inch, mice go right through 1/2-inch — and caulk.
+Complete food removal.
+Snap traps that kill mice already inside before you walk out the door.
 Those three things, done thoroughly, are what actually move the needle.
 Everything else is wishful thinking sold in a plastic bottle.

-Driven by frustration after my third bad winter, I spent a full October weekend doing nothing but sealing entry points with copper mesh and checking every door threshold.
+Frustrated by my third consecutive bad winter, I spent a full October weekend doing nothing but sealing entry points with copper mesh and checking every door threshold with a flashlight.
 That spring I found two dead mice in snap traps and nothing else.
-Two mice, both caught.
-That’s the difference between myth and method.
+Two mice — both caught before they reproduced, before they nested, before they chewed anything.
+That’s the whole difference between myth and method.

 Spring Opening — Signs of Mouse Activity and Cleanup

-Open windows immediately when you arrive in spring.
-Before you do anything else, ventilate the cabin for at least 30 minutes.
-This matters.
+Open windows the moment you arrive in spring.
+Before anything else — ventilate for at least 30 minutes.
+This matters more than it sounds.

 Identifying What You’re Dealing With

 Look for droppings first.
-House mouse droppings are small, about the size of a grain of rice, with pointed ends.
+House mouse droppings are small, roughly the size of a grain of rice, with pointed ends.
 Deer mouse droppings are similar but slightly larger.
-The distinction matters because deer mice are the primary carrier of hantavirus in North America, and hantavirus is serious — it has a mortality rate around 38 percent according to the CDC.
-Rural cabins in the western and midwestern US have meaningful deer mouse populations.
+The distinction matters — deer mice are the primary carrier of hantavirus in North America, and hantavirus is serious.
+Mortality rate around 38 percent according to the CDC.
+Rural cabins across the western and midwestern US have real deer mouse populations.
+This isn’t a theoretical concern.

 If you find droppings, do not vacuum them.
 Do not sweep them dry.
-The hantavirus is transmitted through aerosolized particles from dried droppings and urine.
-Wear an N95 mask — not a dust mask, an N95.
-Wet the area thoroughly with a 10 percent bleach solution (one part bleach, nine parts water) or an EPA-registered disinfectant.
-Let it soak for five minutes, then wipe up with paper towels and dispose of them in a sealed plastic bag.
-Same process for any nesting material.
+Hantavirus transmits through aerosolized particles from dried droppings and urine — exactly what a broom kick creates.
+Wear an N95 mask, not a dust mask.
+Wet the area thoroughly with a 10 percent bleach solution — one part bleach, nine parts water — or an EPA-registered disinfectant.
+Let it soak for five minutes, then wipe up with paper towels and bag everything in a sealed plastic bag before disposing of it.

 Nesting Material

-Mice nest in insulation, stuffed furniture, stored clothing, and any soft material they can find.
+Mice nest in insulation, stuffed furniture, stored clothing, sleeping bags left in stuff sacks — any soft material they can find and pull apart.
 Check under seat cushions, inside stored sleeping bags, in the gap between your water heater and the wall.
-A nest that’s been used all winter will contain urine, feces, and potentially young mice.
-Same wet-cleanup method applies.
+A nest that’s housed mice all winter will contain urine, feces, and potentially young.
+Same wet-cleanup process applies.
+No shortcuts here.

 When to Call Pest Control

-If you open in spring and find evidence of a large infestation — heavy droppings throughout the cabin, multiple nesting sites, damage to wiring or insulation — call a pest control company before sleeping there.
+If you open in spring and find heavy droppings throughout the cabin, multiple nesting sites, or damage to wiring or insulation — call a pest control company before sleeping there.
 Chewed wiring is a fire hazard.
-Extensive hantavirus contamination in walls or insulation is a health hazard that goes beyond DIY cleanup.
-A professional assessment is worth the $150 to $300 inspection fee when the situation is that far along.
+Extensive contamination inside walls or insulation goes beyond what DIY cleanup can reasonably address.
+A professional assessment runs $150 to $300 for an inspection.
+Worth it when the situation is that far along.

-Most spring openings, if you did the fall closing right, aren’t that dramatic.
-A few traps, clean surfaces, and you’re grilling by noon.
+Most spring openings — if you did the fall closing right — aren’t dramatic at all.
+A couple of traps, clean surfaces, and you’re grilling by noon.
 That’s the goal.
 The fall closing determines what April looks like, every single time.

 Jason Michael